viamrobotics/docs/docs/components/encoder/_index.md

 ## Configuration

-To configure am encoder as a component of your robot, first configure the [board](/components/board/) controlling the encoder.
+To configure an encoder as a component of your robot, first configure the [board](/components/board/) controlling the encoder.
 If you are configuring an encoded motor, you must also configure the [motor](/components/motor/) first.

 The configuration of your encoder component depends on your encoder model.